sphan35/predictive_crash_final/README_Triangle.md

 The initial model is being developed using limited data points, in this case 500.
 A logistic regression model was chosen for its ease of dissection and interpretation and its acceptance by many data scientists and non-data experts.

 That said, it is likely that the number of data points and features will increase substantially as the data are finalized, thereby requiring a more complex model like a neural network.
 The neural network will not be overwhelmed by a data set with thousands of data points and dozens of features, as the logistic regression model may.
+Also, if the data prove more messy or noisier than expected, a neural netowrk may be necessary.
 Stay tuned.